First-Year College Writing

 What is WRT 99?

-- Students who have placed into the WRT 188/WRT 99 combination register for the three-credit WRT 188 class alongside the WRT 99 tutorial.
-If you have this placement, your score puts you between WRT 100 and WRT 188.
-Because we feel confident that you can succeed in WRT 188 with a little extra support, this tutorial allows you to move right into WRT 188 without taking WRT 100 first.
+WRT 99 is a weekly Writing Center tutorial required of students whose placement scores indicate that they can likely succeed in WRT 188 without taking WRT 100 first but may need a little extra support to do so.
+Students who place into the WRT 188/WRT 99 combination register for the three-credit WRT 188 class alongside the one-credit WRT 99 tutorial.
 If you place into the WRT 188/WRT 99 combo, please note that your WRT 99 tutorials are a required class for you.
 You must pass both WRT 188 and WRT 99 in order to fulfill your first-year writing requirement; if you fail WRT 99, you will need to take both WRT 188 and WRT 99 over.

 I have questions or concerns about my placement.
 What should I do?

 We recommend talking to an academic adviser first, as they can help you understand your placement.
 The Wisconsin English Placement Test is specially created by professors to sort students into the classes where they are most likely to succeed, so we recommend trusting your placement.
 However, if you feel that your placement score isn’t accurate, you may retake the English Placement Test by contacting the Testing Center.
-If you are right on the border of the next highest placement and feel strongly that a boost up is warranted, you may contact the Director of First-Year Writing or the Developmental Writing Coordinator.
+If you are right on the border of the next highest placement and feel strongly that a boost up is warranted, you may contact the Director of First-Year Writing.
 We may decide, on a case-by-case basis, to interview students and read additional samples of their writing, and we may change a student’s placement based on this additional information.

 I am a transfer student.
 Do I need to take a First-Year Writing class?